-Our next Be a Chorister for a Day event will take place on Saturday 8 October from 11.00am-5.00pm, and includes singing games, learning about the Cathedral and finding out what a Chorister really does.
-Lunch is provided, and at the end of the day the children sing Evensong with the Cathedral Choir.
+Our annual Be a Chorister for a Day event will take place on Saturday 13 October from 11.00am-5.00pm, and includes singing games, learning about the Cathedral, and finding out what a Chorister really does.
+Lunch is provided, and at the end of the day the children take part in Evensong with the Cathedral Choir.
 In the afternoon parents can take a tour of Wells Cathedral School, and have afternoon tea in Vicars’ Hall before Evensong.

-There are still some boys’ places available, and there is a waiting list for girls.
 If you know a child who will be aged between 7 and 9 on this date and would like to take part, please send your contact details to Melanie Lawlor in the Music Office by emailing: email@example.com, or telephone 01749 674483.
-Places are limited so please register early.
+Places are limited, so please register early.

 new music wells

 This year is the tenth anniversary of new music wells – our festival which celebrates the past 40 years of music as well as premiering several new works.

 new music wells 78-18, will be held from Friday 12-Thursday 18 October 2018 and all music during the Cathedral’s services and at five special concerts will be selected from repertoire written over the last 40 years.